nojronatron/nojronatron.github.io/continuing-education/agile-mindset-projects-action.md

 Lack of seeing these fears could mean a lack of innovative, collective, agile performance.

+## Delivery Plans

+How delivery plans enabled teams to plan, schedule, and coordinate work:

+- Present a calendar view with work items and dependencies.
+- Call-out dependencies across Sprints and Teams, highlighting delivery schedule conflicts.
+- Enable moving Work Items to handle dependency conflicts quickly and easily.

+Create a delivery plan and optimize sprint workload for delivery efficiency:

+- Use the Azure DevOps administration console.
+- Create a new Project or use an existing one.
+- Create a Team or use an existing one.
+- Create a New Plan for the Project and provide a Name, Backlog Items backlog, and add your Team.

+View dependencies within work items in one/across teams:

+- Use the Delivery Plans view.
+- Notice the Red and Green link icons.

+Resolve dependencies that have issues:

+- Red Link icons indicate dependency issues.
+- Overlapping delivery dates will cause dependency issues.
+- A predecessor Work Item with a delivery date later than a successor will cause a dependecy collision.

+### What Delivery Plans Are

+Visualization of one or more work schedules against a calendar backdrop.

+Provides teams and mgmt with over view of plans to produce and when.

+Must be occasionally synchronized with other teams' schedules.

+Like a calendar with Sprint swimlanes, icons indicating dependencies between work items, and Milestones.

+Multiple teams are displayed so Sprints and Swim Lanes can be lined up.

+There is _no focus_ on the logistics of how deliverables will be produced.

+### How To Set Up Delivery Plans

+1. Sign In to the Azure DevOps.
+2. Create a new project by selecting a template and provide a name and select your Azure DevOps Organization.
+3. Click Create Project.
+4. Navigate to the project in Azure DevOps.
+5. Select Delivery Plans under Boards.
+6. Click New Plan.
+7. Provide a Name, Backlog Items backlog, and add the Team.
+8. Click create.

+### Schedule Milestone Markers

+Add these as reference points to help plan work within context of significant or extenral dates.

+Add a Date, Label, and Color to the markers for visibility.

+### Optimizing the Work Schedule

+Green Links indicate linked dependencies.

+Red Links indicate depedency conflicts.

+Find Work Items with Dependency conflicts and reorganize them as appropriate.

+Work Items with overlapping or swapped due dates should be dragged between Sprints to ensure an item is not blocked by another team or Work Item.

+Ensure that predecessor work items dates do not overlap with successor work item dates.

+### Considerations when scaling Agile Efforts

+Build trust in people and processes.

+Elevate the organization above the team and the individual.

+Foster a culture of transparency.

 ## Takeaways

 Agile Framework is not about Scrum or Kenban methodologies.